czipperz/b/README.md

     $ . b bookmark-name/path/to/final/directory

+Use b like `cd`!

+    $ . b /home/czipperz/dotfiles

+Use b to go down directories (note that this has higher priority than using normal `cd`)

+	DIRECTORY               COMMANDS AND OUTPUT
+	~                       $ pwd
+	                        /home/czipperz
+	~/tests/czipperz/stuff  $ . b czipperz
+	~/tests/czipperz        $ . b czipperz
+	~                       $ . b tests
+	~/tests                 $ . b czipperz
+	~                       $

-You could add the following to your `$HOME/.bashrc` (or .zshrc) to shorten the command
+You could add the following alias to shorten the command

     alias b='. b'